Sarai Chisala-Tempelhoff: Life

 In 2019, she addressed a meeting of Chewa traditional chiefs on the subject of gender-based violence.
 It was admitted to be endemic and she and the chiefs hoped to that they could reduce its prevalence.
 In the same year she became a director of the African Institute for Development Policy (AFIDEP).

 In 2020, she was named by Apolitical as one of the "100 Most Influential People in Gender Policy".
 In 2021 she continued her investigation into "image based sexual abuse" (aka revenge porn).
 She noted that people were more involved and there was "a significant shift in tolerance for sexual harassment in the workplace" arising from a case of harassment at the Malawi Broadcasting Corporation.

 In 2025, she was chosen to be a fellow of the Segal Family Foundation citing her work with the Gender and Justice unit, her writing and her affects in Malawi and on laws in South Africa.
+In April 2026 she was in Scotland where she was a guest speaker at an event organised by the Scotland Malawi Partnership.